SantonyChoi/docs/docs/app-wallet.md

 ## Getting your wallet address

 We're working on a UI for managing this, but for now the best way to get your address is through web3 using our <a href="https://github.com/BitskiCo/bitski-truffle-provider">truffle provider</a>.
+Our <a href="https;//github.com/BitskiCo/quickstart" target="blank">quickstart project</a> is already configured to easily get your address with a single command.

-You can try it out with our <a href="https://runkit.com/pixelmatrix/get-bitski-app-wallet-address" target="_blank">RunKit playground</a>.
+You can also try it out with our <a href="https://runkit.com/pixelmatrix/get-bitski-app-wallet-address" target="_blank">RunKit playground</a>.

 ## Funding your dev wallet